nodejitsu/handbook/chapters/Deploying_Applications.md

 <a name="Deploying_Applications"></a>
 # Deploying Applications

+If it is your first time deploying an application, we recommend that you try out [Jitsu](#Using_The_Jitsu_Client), our CLI tool.
+We also offer a web interface and API for deploying applications.

-## Deploying from the Samurai web admin
+## The Samurai web admin

-The Samurai web admin is an easy to use web-site where you can manage and deploy your Node.js applications.
-Simply visit [http://www.nodejitsu.com](http://www.nodejitsu.com) and sign-in.
+Samurai is an easy to use web admin where you can manage and deploy your Node.js applications.
+Just visit [http://www.nodejitsu.com](http://www.nodejitsu.com) and sign-in.
 You'll be taken directly to the Samurai web admin interface.

      TODO: Add screen shot of Samurai interface

-## Deploying from Jitsu, The Nodejitsu Command Line Tool
+## Jitsu, The Nodejitsu Command Line Tool

 If you prefer a CLI ( Command Line Interface ) instead of a web-site you can download [Jitsu](#Using_The_Jitsu_Client), The Nodejitsu CLI tool.
 Jitsu is friendly to non-technical users, but it does cover our entire [API](#API) and it's fully open-source for the more advanced Node.js user.

-## Deploying from the API
+## The API

 If you are an advanced user, you might want to automate your deployment using scripts instead of manually deploying your application from Samurai or Jitsu.
-Nodejitsu provides a [high-level JSON API](#Using_The_API) which will allow you to deploy applications as well as many other features.
+Nodejitsu provides a [high-level JSON API](#Using_The_API) which will allow you to deploy applications programmatically.

 You can see a detailed specification of the [high-level JSON API](#Using_The_API) here.